The Art and Science of an It Bag

 An It Bag defines—and is defined by—the cultural zeitgeist at the moment, formed by current style icons, public figures, trends, and the like.
 Which is why anything Bella Hadid, for example, wears today is instantly propelled to stardom.

-, The Art and Science of an It Bag, Liminul Magazine
+it bag, The Art and Science of an It Bag, Liminul Magazine

 Bella Hadid with Le Grand Chiquito